Strijen

 Strijen hosts a public library, swimming pool, a small shopping centre and a local museum.

 Furthermore, Strijen is home to an important and welcome resting stop for migrating birds, especially geese.
 During winter, the endangered Eurasian spoonbill uses this area as a foraging ground.

-The municipality of Strijen also includes the population centres of Cillaarshoek, De Klem, Mookhoek, Oudendijk, and Strijensas.
+The municipality of Strijen also included the population centres of Cillaarshoek, De Klem, Mookhoek, Oudendijk, and Strijensas.